cicsdev/cics-java-liberty-ejb/README.md

   * StockCreateRequest.java - Java class representing a request to create a new item in stock
   * StockUpdateRequest.java - Java class representing a request to update existing stock

-## Pre-requirements
+## Requirements
-* CICS TS for z/OS V5.3 with APAR PI63877 applied, CICS TS for z/OS V5.4 or later.
+* CICS TS for z/OS V5.3 with APAR [PI63877](http://www-01.ibm.com/support/docview.wss?uid=swg1PI63877) applied, or CICS TS for z/OS V5.4, or later.

 ### Optional Requirements
 * Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed - Local development and bundle deployment